Moesif/moesif-servlet/README.md

 `moesif-servlet` is a Java Servlet Filter that logs _incoming_ API calls and sends to [Moesif](https://www.moesif.com) for API analytics and monitoring.

-The SDK is implemented as a [Java Servlet Filter](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) without importing framework specific dependencies.
+The SDK is implemented as a [JavaX Servlet Filter](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) without importing framework specific dependencies.
 Any framework built on Java [Servlet API](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Servlet.html) such as Spring, Struts, Jersey, etc can use this SDK with minimal configuration.

+`moesif-servlet-jakarta` is an identical implementation that uses the newer [Jakarta Servlet API](https://tomcat.apache.org/tomcat-10.0-doc/servletapi/jakarta/servlet/Servlet.html) and works with Java 17+ [Tomcat 10](https://tomcat.apache.org/tomcat-10.0-doc/index.html) and [Spring Boot 3.0](https://spring.io/projects/spring-boot).
+The source code is located in folder[`moesif-servlet-jakarta`](moesif-servlet-jakarta)

 [Source Code on GitHub](https://github.com/moesif/moesif-servlet)